swilli91/S20-4010/syllabus.md

 ## Final Examination

 Wednesday May, 13 at 1:15pm to 3:15pm.
-Location to be determined.
+Location to be determined, probably in our classroom.

 ## Grading Scale: